16 ways to drive website traffic and increase search ranking

 12. Social media marketing

-Over 3 billion people worldwide now use social media — a number that’s growing every year.
-Over three-quarters of Facebook users access the site every day and spend more than 40 minutes scrolling once they’re there.
+Over 3 billion people worldwide now use social media — a number growing every year.
+Over three-quarters of Facebook users access the site every day and spend more than 35 minutes scrolling once they’re there.

 Despite its name, social media isn’t just for catching up with friends.
-Businesses also need to be active on social media to stay competitive, communicate with customers, and add another channel for driving traffic to their websites.
+Businesses also need to be active on social media to stay competitive, communicate with customers, and add another channel to drive website traffic.

 To keep things simple, we have compiled a list of free marketing platforms that you can use in your next social media marketing strategy.